mantasu/cs231n/README.md

 ## About
 ### Overview
-These are my solutions for the **CS231n** course assignemnts offered by Stanford University (Spring 2021).
+These are my solutions for the **CS231n** course assignments offered by Stanford University (Spring 2021).
 Inline questions are explained in detail, the code is brief and commented (see examples below).
 From what I investigated, these should be the shortest code solutions (excluding open-ended challenges).
 In assignment 2, _DenseNet_ is used in _PyTorch_ notebook and _ResNet_ in _TensorFlow_ notebook.

-> **Note:** currently, only solutions for the first 2 assignemnts are done.
+> Check out the solutions for **[CS224n](https://github.com/mantasu/cs224n)**.
+From what I checked, they contain more comprehensive explanations than others.

 ### Main sources (official)
 * [**Course page**](http://cs231n.stanford.edu/index.html)